BeeChains/innerinetcompany/index.md

 </script>
    <mash-boost-button icon="lightning" layout-mode="float" float-location="bottom-left" variant="colorized"></mash-boost-button>

    🌟You try to escape your mind only to find That I AM your imagination.
 In knowing & query, I AM.
 Nowhere or now here, I AM.
 Present in all your experience am "I".
 For I AM is the Light shone by which the builder refused the head cornerstone.
-I CAN, I WILL, DO THY WILL IN I!
+I CAN, I WILL!

     IIIII                                  IIIII    NN   NN        tt        CCCCC
      III  nn nnn  nn nnn    eee  rr rr      III     NNN  NN   eee  tt       CC    C  oooo  mm mm mmmm  pp pp     aa aa nn nnn  yy   yy